 $ matlab % start Matlab (or click its icon)

 We are ready to work.
 For the purpose of this tutorial, we shall

 >> addpath(genpath('/path/to/iFit')) % declare the iFit library location so that we can use it

 >> doc(iData) % open the iFit/iData documentation (if you feel like reading it)

 Let's import a file from the iFit example

 files.
-This is done by converting a character string, assumed to be
+This is done by converting a character string, assumed

 a file name, as an iData object: